 Revoke shared dashboard in case of breach

 Dashboards can be easily shared to employees through a generated link.
 It is a good practice to revoke access to these dashboards, if you believe they have been shared outside of your organisation.
-Administrators can revoke them by going to Settings > Sharing tab and click 'Revoke all' or "Revoke" next a specific dashboard.
+Administrators can revoke them by going to Administration > Data settings > Sharing tab and click 'Revoke all' or "Revoke" next a specific dashboard.

 Ordinarily review your Access Control settings